 Plan for the future now

-Over the last three years, Carter and his team have realized a lot of people only start planning their estate when they suddenly fall sick or find themselves in unfavorable conditions.
-This is not because they can’t be bothered to put their affairs in order but because they lack resources and access to specialists.
+Over the last three years, Carter and his team have realized a lot of people only start planning their estate.
+When they suddenly fall sick or find themselves in unfavorable conditions.
+This is not because they can’t be bothered to put their affairs in order.
+But they lack resources and access to specialists.
 “We discovered these clients have always wanted to be able to get this done way before they get sick,” Carter emphasizes.
-“The issue was that they didn’t know where to turn to, other than your traditional estate planning law firm, to get their affairs taken care of.”
+“The issue was that they didn’t know where to turn to.
+Other than your traditional estate planning law firm, to get their affairs taken care of.”

 A reliable network of fiduciary trustees